Moshahrani/A2BLink/README.md

 # Logistics Company Website

-This project is a front-end website developed for a logistics company.
-The website provides information about freight and shipping services offered by the company and allows users to contact the company for a quote.
-The website is designed with a focus on responsive design to ensure a seamless experience across various devices.
+This front-end website, developed through my freelancing work, serves as an informative platform for a logistics company client.
+It showcases their freight and shipping services and enables users to request quotes.
+The website is designed with a responsive layout, ensuring a seamless experience across devices.
+Collaboration with the client ensured brand consistency, while performance optimization prioritizes fast loading times.

 ## Technologies Used